godswillidisi/alx-pre_course/0x01-git/README.md

-My second readme is more interesting than the first one
+My second readme is more interesting than the first one ii